Geekydebugger/NutriFit-AI/README.md

-# NutriFit AI
+NutriFit AI

-**Tagline:** An AI-powered fitness coach that rewards your health goals using blockchain technology.
+Tagline: An AI-powered fitness coach that rewards your health goals using blockchain technology.

-## 🚀 What is NutriFit AI?
+What is NutriFit AI?

-NutriFit AI is a smart wellness assistant that uses machine learning to recommend personalized meal plans and workout routines — while rewarding users with HealthTokens (on-chain) for consistency and discipline.

-## 🔧 Tech Stack
+NutriFit AI is your personal fitness assistant that helps you stay on track with your meals and workouts.
+It uses machine learning to create personalized plans based on your needs — and here's the twist: when you stick to your goals, you earn HealthTokens as rewards.
+These tokens are stored on the blockchain, so they’re secure and can’t be faked.
+It’s fitness with real motivation built in.

+How it Works (Simple View)
+You set your fitness and nutrition goals.

+NutriFit AI gives you a tailored workout and meal plan.

+You log your progress.

+When you hit your goals consistently, you earn HealthTokens.

+It’s like getting paid (in digital rewards) to stay healthy.

+Tech Under the Hood
-- Frontend: React.js, Tailwind CSS
+Frontend: React.js + Tailwind CSS

-- Backend: Node.js, Flask
+Backend: Node.js and Flask

-- ML: Scikit-learn, Pandas
+Machine Learning: Scikit-learn, Pandas

-- Blockchain: Solidity, Polygon
+Blockchain: Solidity on Polygon
-- Database/Auth: Firebase

-## 🪙 Web3 Twist
-Track your progress and earn HealthTokens for meeting fitness goals — bringing motivation through blockchain rewards.

-## 📌 Status
+Authentication and Storage: Firebase

+Current Stage
-Ideation phase.
-Development will begin during the hackathon timeline.
+We’re in the ideation phase right now.
+Core development is set to begin during the hackathon timeline.